QuTech-Delft/quantuminspire/README.md

 [knowledge base](https://www.quantum-inspire.com/kbase/advanced-guide/).

 If you make use of Quanntum Inspire, please cite the following paper:
-<a href="https://doi.org/10.1117/12.2551853">Quantum Inspire: QuTech’s platform for co-development and collaboration in quantum computing</a>, T. Last et al., 2020, SPIE Advanced Lithography
+<a href="https://doi.org/10.1117/12.2551853">Quantum Inspire: QuTech’s platform for co-development and collaboration in quantum computing</a>, T. Last et al., 2020, SPIE Advanced Lithography.

 ## Installation